Mordziarz/RSCUcaller/README.md

 prepare_fasta(samples_table = samples_table,file_out = "your_fasta.fasta")
 ```

+However, if you downloaded multiple species from NCBI within a single FASTA file, you can utilize the samples_table with the ID and GENBANK_ACCESSION columns.
+In this case, you must also provide the path to the FASTA file using the path argument.

 ```{r}
 samples_table <- data.frame(ID = "1_fasta_name",
                             GENBANK_ACCESSION = "gene_bank_accession_id")
 prepare_fasta(samples_table = samples_table, path = "/path/to/multiple/sequence/fasta", file_out = "your_fasta.fasta")
 ```
+Regardless of the method, the name of the prepared FASTA file needs to be specified.
+This file will be saved in your working directory (using the argument file_out="name_of_your_output.fasta").

 # Calculating RSCU from multiple sequences